 - 1. The car line is from 3:10 p.m.-3:30 p.m.
 After 3:30 p.m., any remaining children will be taken to the main office to sit until their guardian arrives. - 2.
 Parents are to mount their child's name and class sign (given at Open House) in the passenger seat visor. - 3.
 Please drive slowly through the parking lot at all times. - 4.
 ONLY enter the car line from the north entrance of the rear parking lot (along the side of the church auditorium and cemetery) and remain in a single line of traffic while moving forward in the line.
 After picking up your child in the cul-de-sac do not pass other cars ahead of you in the line.
 The pick-up area is a no passing zone. - 5.
-If you prefer to park to pick up your child from the sidewalk cul-de-sac where the students are waiting, please come to where your child is standing in the car line and pick up your child from his/her teacher.
+If you prefer to park to pick up your child from the sidewalk cul-de-sac where the students are waiting, please approach your child's class line from the rear on the field.
+Make contact with your child's teacher before retrieving your child..
 Students will not be permitted to walk to the street or other locations.
 Please park in the large side parking lot to the south of the car line.
 Do not park in front of the playground.
-To alleviate the congestion that occurs at the school entrance, please do not pick up your child under the canopy area.

-- 6. Once in the car line do not leave your car to come inside the building or place your child in the car.
+To alleviate the congestion that occurs at the school entrance, please do not pick up your child under the canopy area. - 6.
+Once in the car line do not leave your car to come inside the building or place your child in the car.
 We will assist your child getting into your car.
 If you have business inside the building, please park in a regular parking space in the large side parking lot to the south of the car line.
 Do not park in front of the playground. - 7.
 Do not beep your horn at any time while in the car line. - 8.
 After your child is buckled in, please wait until the cars in front of you move before pulling away.
 There is absolutely no passing other cars in car line.

-A. Late Pick-Up
+F. Late Pick-Up